Mackoyyyy/practice-exercise1/README.md

 # practice-exercise1
-hello! this is Mark repository
+hello this is Mark repository!